 After testing the Original Puffy mattress, we think it lands around a medium on the firmness scale.
 It’s not too soft, but it’s not particularly firm either.
 Comparing Puffy vs. Lux, our opinion is that the Puffy Lux mattress is slightly softer than the original model thanks to the additional top comfort layer.
 We think it lands in-between a medium-soft and medium on the firmness scale.

 Puffy vs. Puffy Lux Mattress Pricing

 In a Lux vs. Puffy Original comparison, the Original Puffy mattress is more affordable than the Puffy Lux.
 Comparing the MSRP for a queen size, you’re looking at about $1,150 for the Original Puffy and $1,800 for the Lux model.

 However, don’t let the numbers above scare you off.
 Puffy is one of the most aggressive online mattress companies when it comes to deals, discounts and coupon codes.
 You can almost always expect to receive a $250-$300 discount on your purchase.
 You might want to check Puffy.com to see what promotion the company is currently offering.

-The mattress will work for back and stomach sleepers, just like the Original Puffy mattress, however, given the Lux is a little more plush, we actually think it’s the more optimal choice for side sleepers.
-At the end of the day, the top two layers on the Lux mattress just provide a little more pressure relief than the 2″ comfort layer on the Original Puffy mattress.
+Likewise, side sleepers will find the Cooling Cloud Foam top layer on a Puffy Mattress extremely accommodating.
+Though, Given the Lux is a little more plush, we think it’s the best mattress for side sleepers.
+At the end of the day, the top two layers on the Lux mattress provide a little more pressure relief than the 2″ comfort layer on the Original Puffy mattress.

-The two beds are similar in a lot of respects, but in our eyes, the decision really boils down to three main factors:
+The two beds are similar in a lot of respects, but in our eyes, the decision boils down to four main factors: